buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 buildtest will prefer configuration file on command line over the user configuration (``$HOME/.buildtest/config.yml``).
 For more details see :ref:`which_configuration_file_buildtest_reads`.

-Keeping Stage Directory
+Removing Stage Directory
 ------------------------

-buildtest will create setup the test environment in the `stage` directory where test will be executed.
-Once test is complete, buildtest will remove the `stage` directory.
-If you want to preserve the stage directory you can use ``buildtest build --keep-stage-dir``, this is only useful if you want to run the test manually
+buildtest will write the tests in `stage` directory where test will be executed, typically buildtest will keep the stage directory but if you want to remove the directory you can use ``buildtest build --remove-stagedir``.

 Specify Project Account for batch jobs
 ----------------------------------------